peteamiri/Tutorials/Enterprise_Architect/TOGAF/TOAG Cheat Sheet.md

 * Identify the target (TO-Be) architecture
 * Identify the GAP between baseline andd target architecture

+### What are the Common inputs for all phases

+1. external refrence materials
+2. Request for Architectural work (Created are Prim Phase)
+3. Business principlas goal, and drivers (Created are Prim Phase)
+4. Organization Model for EA (Created are Prim Phase)
+5. Tailored Architecture Framework (Created are Prim Phase)
+6. Populated Architecture Repository (Created are Prim Phase)

 ### What are the Architecture Partitioning

 There are three layers to the EA architectrue